Ferry Service from Anacortes, WA to Sidney, BC will not resume until 2030

 The main reason being a lack of vessels certified to sail internationally.
 They are looking at other options to restart the service sooner.

 Travel Alternatives for Ferry Service between Washington State / British Columbia mainland and Vancouver Island

 Three ferry options – 1) from Vancouver, BC area; 2) from Port Angeles on the Washington State Peninsula; and 3) from Seattle.

 1) For alternative travel to Vancouver Island with or without a car, try BCFerries.
 They have terminals outside of Vancouver, British Columbia, Canada in Tsawwassen and Horseshoe Bay going to Vancouver Island.

 2) The Black Ball Ferry Line’s M.V.
 Coho Ferry from Port Angeles (on the Washington peninsula) into Victoria, BC has resumed service.
 BlackBall Ferry Line website.

-Seattle Clipper (walk-on only; no cars) – Seattle to Victoria is scheduled to resume on September 17, 2021.
+3) Seattle Clipper (walk-on only; no cars) – Service from Seattle to Victoria.
 The ride is 2 hours and 45 minutes.
 Terminals are at Seattle’s Waterfront on Pier 69 just north of Anthony’s Restaurant and Belleville Terminal in the heart of Victoria’s downtown harbour.
-7-day advance tickets range from $115 – $140 USD.
+7-day advance tickets range from $115 – $160 USD.
 (You might want to call for reservations as the online form wasn’t populating for Victoria yet – 1(800) 888-2535 between 8am-5pm PDT.)
 More information for Seattle to Victoria walk-on ferry on their website.